-Greg Pellegrino, executive branch affairs leader at Deloitte, died Sunday from a heart attack that led to Pellegrino crashing his Bentley.
+Greg Pellegrino, executive branch affairs leader at Deloitte, died Sunday from what authorities said may have been a medical emergency that led to Pellegrino crashing his Bentley.

 Pellegrino, 55, lived in Middleburg, Va., west of D.C. in rural Loudoun County.
 Virginia State Police said that just before 3 p.m.
 Pellegrino’s car ran into a tree at Lime Kiln Road and Snickersville Turnpike.
 He was not wearing a seat belt.